usnistgov/phasefield-precipitate-aging/README.md

 1. ```python CALPHAD_energies.py```
-   This will use pycalphad to read the database and extract expressions, which are then manipulated and written into C-code by sympy.
+   This will use pycalphad to read the database and extract expressions, which are then manipulated and written into C-code by SymPy.

 2. ```make``` (OpenMP, Intel compiler).
   This will compile the source code into a binary, ```alloy625```.